textileio/community/docs/powergate/ffs.md

 ### Initiate storage

-How the Powergate manages each file stored in the FFS is defined by a _CidConfig_.
+The Powergate manages each file stored in the FFS based on the setup defined in a _CidConfig_.
 To tell the Powergate to start managing a new file by moving it from the cached state we created above to the Hot and/or Cold layers, we must push a new CidConfig for the CID we generated above.
 Learn more about the [CidConfig here](cidconfig.md).

 Every FFS instance has a default `CidConfig` that will be used for every new deal unless overridden.